Troy-Web-Consulting/how-to-laravel-shift/README.md

 ### Additional Steps for LTS Releases
 1. Get `composer update --no-scripts` to run.
 Remove any dependencies that are no longer used.
 If you are stuck, check out this [very useful video on dealing with composer dependencies](https://laravelshift.com/videos/update-incompatible-composer-dependencies).
+2. Clear config, route, or view cache.
-2. Attempt to run `php artisan` to make sure that the application runs.
+3. Attempt to run `php artisan` to make sure that the application runs.
 Resolve any issues.
-3. Move on to merging the PR.
+4. Move on to merging the PR.

 ## When you finish shifting
 1. Copy any customizations from your pre-shift code on defaulted files, and paste them back into your code.
 Refactor with any modifications as necessary.